The uniqueness theorem for Kasparov theory: -injectivity of certain auxiliary -algebras

 and

 With \autoref{lem:Cuntz-Higson}, we may conclude that $p$ and $q$ are homotopic in $\CE$. \end{proof}

-As a special case of this result, we obtain a positive solution to the $KK$-uniqueness problem for \cstar-algebras posed in recent work of Carrión et al; see also the thorough discussion following \cite[Problem LXII]{SchafhauserTikuisisWhite25}.
+We obtain the following as a consequence.
 Note that the special case $A=0$ recovers \cite[Proposition 4.9]{GabeRuiz20}, the special case $B=\CK$ recovers \cite[Lemma 3(2)]{Paschke81}, and \cite[Theorem 2.5, 2.9]{LoreauxNg20}, \cite[Theorem 3.28]{LNS26} as well as \cite[Corollary 4.2]{HuaWhite26} are recovered as various other special cases.
-We note that the unitality condition written in brackets is an optional extra assumption one may add to the theorem in case $A$ is unital, so we obtain two versions of the statement below, with or without units.
+The unitality condition written in brackets is an optional extra assumption one may add to the theorem in case $A$ is unital, so we obtain two versions of the statement below, with or without units.
 In particular we also obtain \autoref{theorem:B}.

-\begin{cor}[see {\cite[Question 5.17]{CGSTW23}} and the surrounding discussion] Let $A$ be a separable \cstar-algebra and $B$ a $\sigma$-unital stable \cstar-algebra.
+\begin{cor} Let $A$ be a separable \cstar-algebra and $B$ a $\sigma$-unital stable \cstar-algebra.
 Let $\phi: A\to\CM(B)$ be a (unitally) absorbing representation and let $\bar{\phi}: A\to\CQ(B)=\CM(B)/B$ be its induced homomorphism to the corona algebra.
 Then the relative commutant $\CQ(B)\cap\bar{\phi}(A)'$ is $K_1$-injective.
-The same conclusion holds if $\phi$ is instead assumed to be weakly nuclear and nuclearly (unitally) absorbing.
-In particular, \autoref{question:A} has an affirmative answer. \end{cor} \begin{proof} We apply \autoref{thm:K1-injectivity} to the case $G=\{1\}$ with trivial actions on $A$ and $B$.
+The same conclusion holds if $\phi$ is instead assumed to be weakly nuclear and nuclearly (unitally) absorbing. \end{cor} \begin{proof} We apply \autoref{thm:K1-injectivity} to the case $G=\{1\}$ with trivial actions on $A$ and $B$.
 Since $\phi$ is either a (unitally) absorbing representation or is weakly nuclear and nuclearly (unitally) absorbing, it absorbs its infinite repeat $\phi^\infty$, so it contains itself at infinity.
 If one keeps in mind that $B$ sits in $\SD_\phi$ as an ideal and compares definitions, one has $\CQ(B)\cap\bar{\phi}(A)'=\SD_\phi/B$.
 So if we apply the conclusion of \autoref{thm:K1-injectivity} with $\CJ=B$, the claim follows. \end{proof}

-In the subsequent sections, we will generalize this consequence related to $KK$-uniqueness to the setting of generalized equivariant $KK$-groups with an approach that can be considered self-contained if one combines the methodology of this article with that of \cite{GabeSzabo25}.